trunk-io/docs/check/configuration/supported/trivy.md

 trunk check enable trivy
 ```

+## Auto Enabling

+Trivy will be auto-enabled if any of the following filetypes are present: *lockfile, ALL, docker, yaml, terraform*

 ## Settings

-**Trivy** uses the same config files as the
-upstream [Trivy](https://github.com/aquasecurity/trivy) project, so you can continue to use any
+Trivy supports the following config files:
+* `trivy-secret.yaml`

-existing configuration files (ex: `trivy-secret.yaml`).You can move these files to `.trunk/configs` and `trunk check` will still find them.
-[See Moving Linter Configs ](..#moving-linter-configs) for more info.
+ You can move these files to `.trunk/configs` and `trunk check` will still find them.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.

-Trunk provides a [default configuration](https://github.com/trunk-io/plugins/tree/main/linters/trivy) if your project does not already have one,
-which you can see in our [open source plugins repo]().